Spence-S/spence-s.github.io/_projects/react-native-chat-bar.md

 The UI is intuitive and simple and powerful and can give any basic chat UI a more modern feel without all the legwork.

 The API is intuitive and simple, but can be completely customized through an easy to understand prop configuration.

+Stay tuned for a link to the code and demo!